sharppaul/simple-ecas/README.md

 This project uses https://github.com/apereo/phpCAS, which is unmaintained since last June (2024).
 This shouldn't matter for the test.

+## Installation

+Use PHP 8, I'm using PHP 8.3.

+To install the required package, run `composer install`.

 ## Test isn't completed.

 I haven't been able to completely test the CAS-authentication flow.
 This is because I dont have a valid service URL, and I send whatever URL this script is hosted on to the ECAS.
 (See cas_settings.php, $service_base_url)